-Apple built a security model for iOS that requires a combination of a security certificate and a private key in order to 'codesign' apps and be able to either install them on an iPad or iPhone outside of the App Store, or to submit these apps to the App Store.
+Apple built a security model for iOS that requires a combination of a security certificate and a private key in order to 'codesign' apps and be able to either install them on an iPad or iPhone outside of the App Store, or to submit an app to the App Store.

 Below are the steps required to obtain and install that combination.
 More detailed documentation about certificates, identifiers and provisioning profiles is available from Apple's developer portal.